Plain English Summary

 Primary outcome measures

-Depression (Measured by BDI-II score); Timepoint(s): Baseline, 4 and 12 months
+Depression, measured using the BDI-II score; Timepoint(s): baseline, 4 and 12 months

 Secondary outcome measures